Samuel ibn Naghrillah: Halakhaic works

 Ibn Naghrillah's writings were not limited to poetry.
 He authored a halakhic work titled Hilkhata Gabrata, fragments of which survive, and is mistakenly credited with Mevo ha-Talmud (Introduction to the Talmud).
 He is also believed to have written a now-lost Talmud commentary and possibly a biblical commentary cited by later figures such as Abraham Ibn Ezra (12th century) and David Kimhi (1160–1235).

 Legacy

 Today, Samuel HaNagid is considered one of the greatest Jewish poets of all time.
-The first line of Samuel HaNagid's poem "Av is dead, and Elul is dead" was incorporated into the Israeli song Natan Yonatan's song "Ne'esaf Tishrei", whose title also echoes it.
-The song was set to music by Israeli pop artist Svika Pick, whose performance of it was voted "Song of the Year" in the Hebrew year 1977–1978.
+The first line of Samuel HaNagid's poem "Av is dead, and Elul is dead" was incorporated into the Israeli poet Natan Yonatan's poem "Ne'esaf Tishrei", whose title also echoes it.
+The poem was set to music by Israeli pop artist Svika Pick, whose performance of it was voted "Song of the Year" for 1977–1978.
 In a 2022 readers' poll conducted by Maariv, it was selected Pick's most popular song.

 Kfar HaNagid, a moshav in modern Israel, was named after him.